Nexoscript/nexonet/README.md

 This project is licensed under the MIT License.
 For more information, see the [LICENSE](LICENSE).

-Note: nexo-net is in a very early stage of development.
+Note: nexonet is in a very early stage of development.
 Use it only for testing and contributions at this time.

 ## Security